amarjin6/django/README.md

 * Completed!
 *For more information use the docs folder:*
 ## Tests
-Rigorous testing has been carried out by:
+Rigorous testing has been carried out by using:
 * Unit - testing
 * Functional testing
 * Integration testing